M-d-t-spec/FUTURE_DS_01/README.md

 - Measures for Total Sales, Total Orders, Average Order Value, and Total Quantity
 - Clean, professional formatting suitable for portfolio demonstration

-## How to Use
+## Useage

 1. Open the `.pbix` file in **Power BI Desktop**
 2. Explore the **KPIs on the first page**
 3. Navigate to the **second page** to view trend and category/product charts
-4. Hover over visuals to see additional metrics and use drill-down on line charts for deeper analysis
+4. Hover over visuals to see additional metrics and use drill down on line charts for deeper analysis

 ## Portfolio Value